 The pricing must be negotiated with the Google Sales representative who is available on contact.
-The final price may depend on the monthly impressions number, additional features, and type of Google support opted by the publisher.
+The final price may depend on the monthly impressions number, additional features, and the type of Google support opted for by the publisher.

-Google Ad Manager vs. Google Ad Manager 360
+Google Ad Manager vs Google Ad Manager 360

 AdManager integrates with Google Analytics, AdSense, and Ad Exchange to provide better end-to-end management.
 Here is how GAM 360 levels up: